duhiga/MusicCampScheduler/README.md

 # MusicCampScheduler
-Scheduler and dashboard applicaiton for a music camp
+Scheduler and dashboard applicaiton for a music camp.

-This application is still very, very alpha.
-It is a learning activity for me, I've not done any development in a number of years and wanted to do something on the web.
-It will be functional with a 1.0 release by the end of 2016, but won't look very pretty.
-More features and functionality will be written in 2017 when I learn CSS/HTML/JS properly.
+This app runs the music camp scheduler site.
+The original target audience for this site is around 100 people for a camp around 1 week long.
+The intended model for the music camp is that people are allocated into groups like orchestras, bands, quartets, etc over several periods in a day.
+People can mark themselves as "absent" at least one day in advance and will not be allocated  to groups in the session.
+Once running, the website must be maintained by an adminstrator, and conductors to confirm groups.

-Before using this applicaiton, you need to configure your own config.xml.
-There's an example in here, with all the information you should need.
-The application is pretty flexible on how long your camp is, and which sessions are held throughout the day.
+This works best with Heroku.
+Before use you need to configure environment variables in your heroku account for all keys at the top of config.xml.example.
+If you're running this application locally, you need to set up your own config.xml.
+Copy the example, and save it into the same folder with your own configuration.
+You'll need to provide your own postgresql database, or rename the database URL to a local SQLite database.